Guide to floating mouse cages

 Foam cages and mazes

 To prolong the use, wipe out the liquids with paper towels.
-Use damp paper towels for cleaning the base.
+Use damp paper towels to clean the base.
 The plastic walls can be washed and disinfected – remember to disassemble them before cleaning.

 We recommend using each foam cage or maze for only one mouse.
 Label the cages or mazes for repeated use.